 What is a Donor Stewardship Program?

 It is a series of events and processes that focus on communicating and building relationships with donors.
 Each organization should create a strategic donor stewardship plan with very clear goals in mind.
-Donor acquisition is expensive and resources are limited.
+Donor acquisition is expensive, and resources are limited.
 Nonprofit organizations need to focus on retaining the donors they already have and fostering donor loyalty.
-In addition, they should consider implementing strategies that create recurring donations (monthly or quarterly).
+Also, they should consider implementing strategies that create recurring donations (monthly or quarterly).

 Steps for Creating a Donor Stewardship Program